Isaac-Tait/Fallfish-Tenkara/content/blog/headwaters-yozukugawa/index.md

 ---
 title: Scouting the Headwater of the Yozukugawa
-description: Setting off on a treasure hunt to find the elusive Japanese trout
+description: Setting off on a treasure hunt to find the elusive Japanese trout...
 date: 2015-03-16T03:13:00+02:00
 tags: [Kanagawa Prefecture]
 ---